osdldbt/dbt2/doc/user-guide.rst

    a test.
 This includes collecting system statistics as well and software profiles.
 There is not as much flexibility as running a test manually, while intending to help ease system characterization work.
-Scripts are also provided to generate a report with all sorts of charts using R, in HTML (using Docutils) and PDFs (using pandoc in conjunction with Docutils).
+Scripts are also provided to generate a report with all sorts of charts using gnuplot, in HTML (using Docutils) and PDFs (using pandoc in conjunction with Docutils).

 The database management systems that are currently supported are: